Contested Divorce Laws

 • Blood relation marriages

-• In case of child custody, the judge views which parent has the capacity to take care of the child and makes this parent, the custodian.
-In case the child has crossed 14 years of age, the child has the right to select the custodian
+• In case of child custody, the judge views which parent has the capacity to take care of the child to make them the custodian.
+In case the child has crossed 14 years of age, the child has the right to select the custodian.

-• While deciding the property distribution, the court observes that the properties of each party remains with that party
+• While deciding the property distribution, the court observes that the property of each party remains with that said party.
+The rest of the property is divided equitably which does not always mean equally.

 • The judge is empowered to advise the couple to opt for counseling with an aim of reaching a settlement on specific issues of the divorce